Troubleshooting Common Issues

 - Verify workflow configuration:

-const services = JSON.parse(process.env.STRONGLY_SERVICES || '{}');
+const data = JSON.parse(process.env.STRONGLY_SERVICES || '{}');

 - Check request format:

-const response = await fetch(workflow.url, {
+const response = await fetch(workflow.endpoints.proxy_url, {

 headers: { 'Content-Type': 'application/json' },